DBraun/TD-FaceCHOP/README.md

 FaceCHOP has a toggle for using face landmark detection, so if you only care about getting the rectangular box of a face, leave it unchecked.
 Note that if you use face landmark detection, which is a step in finding the pose (rotation & translation) of a face, then you need to follow the licensing of iBUG. iBUG does not allow commercial use, so contact them for more information.

-There's a useful parameter "Facerectframeskip" whose label is "Face Rectangle Frame Skip".
+There's a useful parameter "Facerectframeskip" whose label is "Face Rectangle Frame Skip."
 Processing the rectangles of faces is far more time-consuming that placing the landmarks on the faces.
 If you want to get some speed savings and can sacrifice a little accuracy of the landmarks, it can be a good idea to skip 1, maybe 2 frames.
 If the value is 0, then you'll calculate new face rectangles for every frame.

 # Installation